What is Myofascial Release?

 The key to healing with Myofascial Release is the use of sustained pressure over long periods of time and for the patient to gain awareness of the memory of the pain.
 Once a person connects with the injury or painful area, releases happen.

-Patients I have treated often report feeling much more balanced - physically, mentall, and emotionally!
+Patients I have treated often report feeling much more balanced - physically, mentally, and emotionally!

 What Myofascial Release can do for you..